dr-mushtaq/Academic-writing/Research Paper/METHODS.md

 # What is Research Methodology?

-Describe tools/ techniques/ data instruments and design to be used for analyzing and validating the research work
+Def: Describe tools/ techniques/ data instruments and design to be used for analyzing and validating the research work

-Methodology section describes the research design, sample size, data collection methods, and analysis techniques employed in your study.
+Def: Methodology section describes the research design, sample size, data collection methods, and analysis techniques employed in your study.
 The methodology section outlines how you conducted your research, including details about sample selection, data collection methods, and data analysis techniques.

+Def: This section provides all the methodologies details necessary for another scientist to duplicate your work.

+Def: This section aims to provide details of your methodological approach to your research and data analysis; What to do and how to solve the problem, Which research method (Survey, modeling, cases study ) will be used Type of data and its source should be briefed, Time duration of your research Total cost of incurred on your research

+# Guidline for writing Methodology Section ?
-Here are some guidelines for presenting methodology.This section provides all the methodologies details necessary for another scientist to duplicate your work.
-It should be a narrative of the steps you took in your experiment or study not a list of instructions such as you might find in a cookbook.
+Here are some guidelines for presenting methodology

+- It should be a narrative of the steps you took in your experiment or study not a list of instructions such as you might find in a cookbook.
 An important part of writing a scientific paper is deciding what bit of information needs to be given in detail.
-Do not quote or cite your laboratory manual.
-Sometimes experimental details are given as a supplement. this section aims to provide details of your methodological approach to your research and data analysis; What to do and how to solve the problem, Which research method (Survey, modeling, cases study ) will be used Type of data and its source should be briefed, Time duration of your research Total cost of incurred on your research
+- Do not quote or cite your laboratory manual.
+Sometimes experimental details are given as a supplement.

-# Why Finding a Research Gap Matters?

-Discovering a research gap allows you to:
-- Contribute new insights to your discipline.
-- Avoid repeating existing work.
-- Strengthen your research proposal or thesis.
-- Build on areas that need further exploration.
--
-When reviewers read your paper, one of the first things they check is whether your study fills a meaningful gap.

 # Types of Research Gap